 As with LSD, tolerance develops quickly so the next day it might take twice as many liberty caps to repeat the experience.
 Physical dependence and withdrawal symptoms do not result from regular use though some people may become psychologically dependent and feel a desire to use on a regular basis.
 At present there is no evidence of serious health damage from long term use.

-Fly agaric use is more likely to result in unpleasant effects, including nausea and vomiting, stiffness of joints and a lack of co-ordination.
+Fly agaric use is more likely to result in unpleasant effects, including nausea and vomiting, stiffness of joints and a lack of coordination.
 Strong doses (anything more than one fly agaric mushroom) may result in intense disorientation, convulsions and in some cases death.
-Fly agaric has not been brought under the Misuse of Drugs Act.

 Prevalence of use